Scotland's Best B&Bs

 Dating back to the 1450s, the harbour, which is at the eastern end of Kirkcaldy, was used for exporting Salt, Coal and later Wines and Spirits to the Low Countries and Baltic Countries.
 Now part of a conservation area retaining many original buildings.

-The 1940s scenes in the opening series were filmed here.
-Campbell's Coffee Shop is now a real Coffee shop that has retained the appearance used for the filming.
+The 1940s scenes of Inverness in the opening series were filmed further south in Falkland.
+Campbells Coffee House is now a real coffee shop that has retained the appearance used for the filming.

 Falkland with its authentic buildings and streets makes a great replacement for the real Inverness.
 The town is built around Falkland Palace - Falkland Palace has been the palace of Kings for generations, some willingly in the case of James IV and V and some not so willingly as with the imprisoned King Robert III.
 King Robert was held captive at Falkland long before it became the Renaissance building you see today.
 Now managed by the National Trust for Scotland, Falkland Palace is open all year but you should check opening times as these differ throughout the year.